ChrisCummins/pip-db/Documentation/ProjectPlan.md

 been defined which provide techniques to avoid or minimise the threat of each risk.

-**Risks** & **Description** & **Mitigation Strategy**\

-**Risks** & **Description** & **Mitigation Strategy**\

-3r*Continued on next page…*

-R1 & Design is not intuitive & The key to mitigation of this risk is in frequent and effective user testing and an understanding of typical and common use-cases for the product.\
+*R1 - Design is not intuitive* - The key to mitigation of this risk is in frequent and effective user testing and an understanding of typical and common use-cases for the product.

-R2 & Project involves use of new technical skills & In order to prevent this risk from having a serious impact on the project, it will be necessary to begin studying and reading about the technologies that will be used at a very early stage in the project, long before the start of the implementation.\
+*R2 - Project involves use of new technical skills* - In order to prevent this risk from having a serious impact on the project, it will be necessary to begin studying and reading about the technologies that will be used at a very early stage in the project, long before the start of the implementation.

-R3 & High Level of technical complexity & Avoiding this risk will involve ensuring that the scope of the project remains technically feasible, and that the software architecture is abstracted into small enough units that it is easier to focus on each one separately, as well as keeping small iterative development cycles and adequate test coverage to prevent regressions when implementing new functionality.\
+*R3 - High Level of technical complexity* - Avoiding this risk will involve ensuring that the scope of the project remains technically feasible, and that the software architecture is abstracted into small enough units that it is easier to focus on each one separately, as well as keeping small iterative development cycles and adequate test coverage to prevent regressions when implementing new functionality.

-R4 & Complex deployment of production website & A website with independent data and application logic components can result in an intricate deployment process.
+*R4 - Complex deployment of production website* - A website with independent data and application logic components can result in an intricate deployment process.
 This is a common problem in the development of complex web application, where development and production environments must be synchronised and differences between debugging and releases builds must be accounted for.
-In order to mitigate this risk, a suite of tools to configure, build and deploy the website should be developed at an early stage, allowing for fast deployment of public releases.\
+In order to mitigate this risk, a suite of tools to configure, build and deploy the website should be developed at an early stage, allowing for fast deployment of public releases.

-R5 & Project milestones not clearly defined & A thoroughly described and well thought out project plan will help to prevent scheduling issues and delays in development that would arise from this risk.\
+*R5 - Project milestones not clearly defined* - A thoroughly described and well thought out project plan will help to prevent scheduling issues and delays in development that would arise from this risk.

-R6 & System requirements not adequately identified & A comprehensive specification of the finished product before implementation begins will help to mitigate this risk.\
+*R6 - System requirements not adequately identified* - A comprehensive specification of the finished product before implementation begins will help to mitigate this risk.

-R7 & Change in project requirements during development & An agile approach towards accommodating for changes in the requirements should be used so as to keep the time between user feedback sessions and input from stakeholders low.\
+*R7 - Change in project requirements during development* - An agile approach towards accommodating for changes in the requirements should be used so as to keep the time between user feedback sessions and input from stakeholders low.

-R8 & Changes in dataset form at during development & It is not possible to entirely avoid this risk due its nature and the dependence on third parties, but steps can be taken to prevent any delays that this would cause, chiefly, a well abstracted data parsing component which can be switched and modified if necessary to accommodate for a new dataset format.\
+*R8 - Changes in dataset form at during development* - It is not possible to entirely avoid this risk due its nature and the dependence on third parties, but steps can be taken to prevent any delays that this would cause, chiefly, a well abstracted data parsing component which can be switched and modified if necessary to accommodate for a new dataset format.

-R9 & Unable to obtain required resources & Since the project does not require many resources, it is important to acquire these as early on in the development process as possible, and alternative resources should be planned for, such as local test servers.\
+*R9 - Unable to obtain required resources* - Since the project does not require many resources, it is important to acquire these as early on in the development process as possible, and alternative resources should be planned for, such as local test servers.

-R10, R11, R12 & Users not committed to the project, lack of cooperation from users, and users with negative attitudes toward the project & The usefulness of the finished project will depend largely on ensuring that the needs of the users are considered the primary goals of the design.
-Violating this principle may cause disillusionment from the people who are volunteering their time to assist in the project.\
+*R10, R11, R12 - Users not committed to the project, lack of cooperation from users, and users with negative attitudes toward the project* - The usefulness of the finished project will depend largely on ensuring that the needs of the users are considered the primary goals of the design.
+Violating this principle may cause disillusionment from the people who are volunteering their time to assist in the project.

 Table 2: Risk mitigation strategies